Ready to Vote?

 We would hold a secret ballot vote and if at least ⅔ vote “Yes”, the bargaining committee would be authorized to make the decision to call a strike if they consider it to be justified in reaching a fair contract.

 Hundreds of postdoctoral and Associate Researchers voting “Yes” to support our bargaining team by giving it the authority to call a strike could send a powerful message to the University.
-Our bargaining committee has been meeting with Columbia for almost a year and a half and so far Columbia has been extremely resistant to making progress on core priorities such as protections against harassment and discrimination, fair salaries, and equity for for postdoctoral research fellows.
+Our bargaining committee has been meeting with Columbia for 15 sessions and so far Columbia has been extremely resistant to making progress on core priorities such as fair salaries adjusted for inflation, childcare and other ways for the institution to support us economically and equity for for postdoctoral research fellows.
 While we hope the University will move towards reaching a fair agreement, demonstrating our willingness to exercise our right to strike could be an effective tool to reach an agreement.

 A strike is a coordinated stoppage of work aimed at convincing an employer to meet employee demands.
 In our case, Postdocs and Associate Researchers would stop our paid work doing research in order to send a message to the administration to make progress on core priorities and reach a fair agreement.
 Our bargaining committee would only call a strike after a democratic vote authorizing them to do so.

-We would stop our work and also engage in organized picketing — protesting at various locations around the campuses in order to make our action visible and effective.
-If social distancing regulations were still in effect, we would collectively discuss ways of demonstrating support publicly while keeping everyone safe.
-Additionally, we could ask that other unionized workers who are able to refuse to work with the school; for example, delivery drivers might refuse to cross our picket lines to bring packages to campus as many did during the GWC-UAW strike in the spring of 2018.
+We would stop our work and also engage in organized picketing—protesting at various locations around the campuses in order to make our action visible and effective.
+Additionally, we could ask that other unionized workers who are able to refuse to work with the school; for example, delivery drivers might refuse to cross our picket lines to bring packages to campus as many did during the SWC-UAW strike in 2021.

 No. This vote only authorizes the bargaining team to call a strike in the future if circumstances warrant.
 A strong “yes” vote would send a powerful message to Columbia that we will not tolerate further delays, and increase the likelihood that Columbia would bargain in good faith to reach a fair agreement – eliminating the need for a strike.